Posterior Cruciate Ligament (PCL) Injuries

 The posterior cruciate ligament (PCL) and the anterior cruciate ligament (ACL) are two tough bands of fibrous tissue that connect the thighbone (femur) and the large bone of the lower leg (tibia) at the knee joint.
 Together, the ACL and PCL bridge the inside of the knee joint, forming an "X" pattern that stabilizes the knee against front-to-back and back-to-front forces.
 In particular, the PCL prevents the lower leg from slipping too far back in relation to the upper leg, especially when the knee is flexed (bent).

-A PCL injury is a sprain (stretch or tear of a ligament).
-The PCL most often is sprained when the front of the knee hits the dashboard during an automobile accident.
+A PCL injury includes a stretch or tear of the ligament.
+The PCL most often is injured when the front of the knee hits the dashboard during an automobile accident.
 During sports activities, the PCL also can tear when an athlete falls forward and lands hard on a bent knee, which is common in football, basketball, soccer and especially rugby.

 Like other types of sprains, PCL injuries are classified according to a traditional grading system.

-Overall, some degree of PCL damage occurs commonly in people who are treated for knee injuries in an emergency department.
-Athletes seem to have more PCL injuries than any other group, with football players and rugby players having the most, and basketball players close behind.
+Overall, some degree of PCL damage is common among people who are treated for knee injuries in an emergency department.
+Athletes have more PCL injuries than any other group, with football players and rugby players having the most, and basketball players close behind.
 Because a mild PCL sprain at first may not cause pain or movement problems in the injured knee, many athletes finish a game after their injury.
 Some have such mild symptoms that they never seek medical care, and the torn PCL is discovered only when they have diagnostic tests for some other type of knee injury.

 Symptoms of a PCL injury may include:

 - Mild knee swelling, with or without the knee giving out when you walk or stand, and with or without limitation of motion